Nelson1100/DSA-Assignment/README.md

-need explain how the application
+need to explain how to run the application in here